Man fatally shot after altercation in Loop apartment complex, man in custody

-CHICAGO — A 32-year-old man succumbed to his injuries after he was shot during an altercation with another individual in a residential complex in the Loop.
-An individual is in custody.
+CHICAGO — A 32-year-old assistant principal is dead after he was shot by a tenant during an altercation at an apartment complex in the Loop.

-The Sun-Times reported that the victim was the assistant principal of culture at Intrinsic School in the Loop.

 Officers found the unidentified man with multiple gunshot wounds to the body in a hallway.
 He was transported to Northwestern Memorial Hospital where he was listed in critical condition and later pronounced dead.